MeaganBlais/tweetr/README.md

 ## Getting Started

-1. Install dependencies using the `npm install` command.
+1. Install dependencies from the command line using `npm install`
-2. Start the web server using the `npm run local` command.
-The app will be served at <http://localhost:8080/>.
+2. Start the web server from the command line using `npm run local`
+3. Open <http://localhost:8080/> in a web browser
 3. Go to <http://localhost:8080/> in your browser.

 ## Dependencies